soco-ai/SF-QA/README.md

 </h3>

 # Introduction
-Oepn-domain QA Evaluation usually means days of tedious work on indexing large scale of data and building the pipeline.
+Open-domain QA Evaluation usually means days of tedious work on indexing large scale of data and building the pipeline.
 That's why we create SF-QA [[paper]](https://arxiv.org/abs/2101.01910).

 We make the evaluation process simple and fast by establishing a standard evalution system with the same source so researchers can focus on their proposed method instead of spending significant time to reproduce the existing approaches in research